rebottle/multi-app/README.rst

     myapp.run()

 This is simple structure allows for a separate python program for each 'app'.

-Currently there is one known problem when the 'subapp' has a 'catchall' using  the path filter
-<path:path>.
-The path filter in the subapp will match even without the '/sub' prefix.
+Note:  using 'apps.push()' in place of 'apps()'  every time means that there is one unused Bottle instance on the AppStack.
+But that is better than accidentally using that one automatic Bottle() twice.

 What about folders?
 +++++++++++++++++++